Chart Color Schemes

 An assessment of population growth drivers in Donvale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Donvale (SA2) is expected to expand by 872 persons to 2041, reflecting an increase of 7.8% in total over the 17 years.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, they are employing VIC State Government's Regional/LGA projections from 2023, adjusting them using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for the years 2032 to 2041.
+Based on aggregated SA2-level projections, Donvale is expected to experience a population increase just below the median of statistical areas analysed by AreaSearch.
+By 2041, the suburb's population is projected to expand by approximately 822 persons, reflecting an overall increase of around 7.4% over the 17-year period.

 Frequently Asked Questions - Population